ahtesham007/python-assessment/README.md

 1. SQL Assesment

    Based on the question query has been provided in the in the .sql file

-2. Python Assesment
+4. Python Assesment

-  All the requirement have been implemented
+    All the requirements have been implemented

 ## Setup
 1. **Clone the repository:**